jpetazzo/jpetazzo.github.io/_posts/2024-05-12-understanding-kubernetes-dns-hostnetwork-dnspolicy-dnsconfigforming.markdown

 You might also come across `resolve`, which uses `systemd-resolved` for name resolution.
 That's a totally different system with its own configuration and settings, and it's mostly irrelevant to Kubernetes, so we won't talk about it here.

-## DNS resolution on Linux (level 3)
+## DNS resolution on Linux (level 3: musl and systemd-resolved)

 Everything we explained in the two previous sections only applies to programs using the GNU libc, or "glibc".
 This is the system library used on *almost* every Linux distribution, with the notable exception of Alpine Linux, which uses musl instead of glibc.

 The musl name resolver is much simpler: there is no NSS (name service switch), and DNS resolution is configured exclusively through `/etc/resolv.conf`.
 It also behaves a bit differently (it sends queries to all servers in parallel instead of one at a time).
-You can see more details in [that page][musl-glibc], which explains differences between musl and glibc.
+You can see more details in [this page][musl-glibc], which explains differences between musl and glibc.

 This is relevant because Alpine is used in many container images, especially when optimizing container image size.
 Some images based on Alpine can be 10x smaller than their non-Alpine counterparts.
 Of course, the exact gains will depend a lot on the program, its dependencies, etc, but this explains why Alpine is quite common in the container ecosystem.